Berry Courthouse: Description

 The courthouse is positioned in the centre of its block of land, isolated from surrounding buildings.
 It is well set back in its landscaped surrounds and is a simple, representative courthouse building constructed of local materials, rendered inside and out with fine cedar fittings in the Victorian Classical Academic style.

 Four classical columns of modified Doric form (without entasis) support the portico, which features a wrought iron railing of unusual design.
 The Royal Coat of Arms sits inside the expression of the pediment above three small rectangular clerestory windows which reflect the division of the facade into three bays.
 Simple overhung sash windows light the interior; four on either side and one on either side of the main entrance.
 A simple moulded stringcourse links the line of the portico/porch to the side walls and minor structures to the rear.

 Building materials used in the courthouse include the dressed sandstone detailing, brick chimney details and timber panelled doors and timber double hung on the exterior.
 Interior elements include the timber panel joinery details of the original building, original timber doors, architraves, and oval louvred vent.

-The building was reported to be in good to very good condition as at 20 January 2005.
+The building was reported to be in good to very good condition as of 20 January 2005.
 The building has been well maintained throughout its life as a courthouse, and restorative work completed in 2000–2001 included repair of slate entrance steps, removal of intrusive interior additions.

 The Berry Courthouse is also significant because of its survival, almost completely intact, over a period of more than a century.
 There is also recorded evidence of the fittings of a typical country courthouse.